castrolol/php_forger/readme.md

 #Templating

-You can gen your PHP with PHP
+You can generate your PHP with PHP

 ```php
 <?php